Amsterdam Itinerary: How To Spend 3 Days in Amsterdam by JetSettingFools.com

 It is easy to get overwhelmed when planning a trip to Amsterdam.
 There is so much to see and do in the city!

-In addition to determining what attractions to see during three days in Amsterdam, travelers are also tasked with figuring out how to get there, where to stay and what to pack.
-Don’t fret!
-We cover it all – and more – in this Amsterdam 3 Day Itinerary trip plan.
+In addition to determining what to see during three days in Amsterdam, travelers are also tasked with figuring out how to get there, where to stay and what to pack.

-Amsterdam Itinerary 3 Days: A Day-by-Day Guide
+Amsterdam Itinerary 3 Days

-Day 1: Explore Central Amsterdam Sights
+Day 1: Explore Central Amsterdam

 Begin your three days in Amsterdam exploring the heart of the city.
 Set off on foot to see the historic sights, then hop aboard a boat for a canal ride.
 End your day experiencing Amsterdam’s iconic nightlife.